Prag8855/aab/content/guides/job-notice-period.md

 ## If you quit your job

-When you quit, the default notice period is 4 weeks, rounded to the 15th or last day of the month.[^2]
+If you quit, the default notice period is 4 weeks, rounded to the 15th or last day of the month.[^2] Many work contracts have a longer notice period.

 > **Example 1:** Your work contract has a 3 month notice period.
 You quit your job on January 5.
 You must work until March 5.